Chart Color Schemes

 Health performance in Tewantin is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Tewantin faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Private health cover is relatively low at approximately 50%, covering around 5701 people, compared to the national average of 55.3%.
+Approximately half (50%) of its total population (~5,686 people) has private health cover, lower than the national average of 55.7%.

-The most frequent medical issues are arthritis (11.2%) and mental health concerns (8%).
-Notably, 62.5% of residents report no medical ailments, a higher percentage than the Rest of Qld's 0%.
-Tewantin has a higher proportion of seniors aged 65 and over at 30.5%, with approximately 3465 people falling into this age group.
+The most frequent medical conditions are arthritis (11.2% of residents) and mental health issues (8.0%).
+Notably, 62.5% report no medical ailments, contrasting with 0% in the rest of Queensland.
+The area has a higher proportion of seniors aged 65 and over at 30.5% (3,456 people), performing better than the general population in health metrics.

 Frequently Asked Questions - Health